 - The approved request is used to create a purchase order.
 Generally, the buyer is responsible for sending a budget request to the accounting department so they can verify funds are available to cover the purchase.
-This process is greatly simplified with clear roles, buying limits, and authorisation hierarchies built into a fully integrated eProcurement suite.
+This process is greatly simplified with clear roles, buying limits, and authorization hierarchies built into a fully integrated eProcurement suite.

 - Once they’ve received approval and a purchase order, the buyer sends the purchase order to the pre-approved preferred supplier.
 If they’re purchasing goods and services the company hasn’t bought before, or needs to find a new supplier, they can send requests for quotation (RFQs) to vendors, who can then be evaluated and, once approved, sent the purchase order.
 In the past, this point in the process was another potential bottleneck, since a buyer might not know preferred suppliers for a given product or service, or submit multiple requests to an established supplier.
-A centralised, fully transparent procurement process flow dodges these potential headaches by eliminating confusion, preventing duplicate quotation requests, and automatically providing essential information to the parties who need it.
+A centralized, fully transparent procurement process flow dodges these potential headaches by eliminating confusion, preventing duplicate quotation requests, and automatically providing essential information to the parties who need it.